-B X V Q 3 2 4 6 8 4

-I/We being holder(s) of securities of Avino Silver & Gold Mines Ltd. (the "Company") hereby appoint: David Wolfin, President and Director of the Company, or failing this person, Dorothy Chin, Secretary of the Company (the "Management Nominees") OR as my/our proxyholder with full power of s given, as the proxyholder sees fit) and on 570 Granville Street, Vancouver, British C all other r matters that may properly con ne before t he Annual General and Special al Meeting o of shareholders of the e Company to be ons have b held at Su been ite 900 - VOTING RECOMMENDATIONS ARE IN DICATED BY HIGHL IGHTED TEXT O VER THE BOXES.
-Ancient 1.
-Number of Directors For Against To set the number of Directors at five a (5) ; (3).
-2. Election of Directors For Withhold For With hhold For Withhold Fold 01.
+I/We being holder(s) of securities of Av "Company") hereby appoint: David Wo Company, or failing this person, Jennifer Company (the "Management Nominees") lfin, Presic lent and Di rector of the Print the name of t appointing if this p other than the Mar Nominees listed he erson is son agement as my/our proxyholder with full power of s given, as the proxyholder sees fit) and on Street, Vancouver, British Columbia V6C ubstitutior all other r 3P1, on Ji n and to atte natters that une 21, 202 end, act and to vote for a may properly come befo 2 at 10:00 a.m., Pacific I nd on behalf of the holder re the Annual General Me Daylight Time, and at any in accordanc eting of shar adjournment e with the followi eholders of the C or postponement ng direction (or if no direct company to be held at Suit t thereof. ions have t e 900 - 570 oeen ) Granville VOTING RECOMMENDATIONS ARE IN DICATED BY HIGHL IGHTED TEXT OVER TH HE BOXES.
+For Against 1.
+Number of Directors To set the number of Directors at fou r (4).
+2. Election of Directors For Withhold For Withhol d For Withhold Fold 01.
 Ronald Andrews 02.
-Peter Bojte OS 03. .
-Gary Robertson 04.
-David Wolfin 05.
-Jasman Y ee] For Withhold 3.
-Appointment of Auditors To re-appoint Manning Elliott LLP as Auditors of the Co mpany and to au uthorize th ne Directors to fix their remu uneration.
-For Against 4.
-Approval of Unallocated Entitler nents ur nder the 2 018 Rolling Sto ock Optio n Plan To consider and if thought fit, to appr as described in the Information Circu rdinary res solution approvir ng all una llocated options under the C Company' 's Rolling Stock Op tion Plan, For Against 5.
-Approval of Unallocated Entitler nents ur nder the 2 018 Restricted Share U nit Plan To consider and if thought fit, to appr Share Unit Plan, as described in the ng all una llocated Restricted Share Ur Jnits unde er the Company's R lestricted Fold Signature of Proxyholder Signature(s) Date I/We authorize you to act in accordance v revoke any proxy previously given with re indicated above, and the proxy appoin voted as recommended by Managemen spect to th ts the Ma ne Meeting.
-If no voting instr ructions a re DDII YY Interim Financial Statements - Mark this box like to receive Interim Financial Statements and accompanying Management's Discussion and / mail. d Analysis by like to receive the accompanying M mail. e Annual Fin lanagement' ts - Mark this box if you would ancial Statements and s Discussion and Analysis by If you are not mailing back your proxy, you may register on line to receiv e the above financia l report(s) by / mail at www.computershare.com/m mailinglist.
+Peter Bojtos 03.
+David W olfin 04.
+Jasman Yee For Withhold 3.
+Appointment of Auditors To re-appoint Manning Elliott LLP as Auditors of the Co mpany and to authoriz e the Directors to fix th eir remuner ation.

+Signature of Proxyholder Signature(s) Date I/We authorize you to act in accordance with my/our instructions set out above.
+I/We hereby revoke any proxy previously given with respect to the Meeting.
+If no voting instructions are indicated above, and the proxy appoints the Management Nominees, this Proxy will be voted as recommended by Management.
+Interim Financial Statements - Mark this box if you would like to receive Interim Financial Statements and accompanying Management's Discussion and Analysis by mail.
+If you are not mailing back your proxy, you may register online to receive the above financial report(s) by mail at Statements and ssion and Analysis by